GaryDolan/ci-p2-blackjack/README.md

 ## Future implementations
 In the future I would like to add the following features to the online game
 * Functionality for splitting a players hand.
-* Animations that flip the cards when dealt.
-* Background music, card dealt sound, win and loss sounds (all off by default).
 * Update the betting section so that it used images of chips for betting.
 * Add an option for the user to select the number of deck that are used in the game
 * Add local storage so that the player's game progress (chip count) could be saved.